tinydew4/gitbookio-documentation/editor/solving-conflicts.md

 ## Feedback

 Since the conflict resolution UI is a recent addition to the Editor, we always appreciate feedbacks.
-Don't hesitate to send your suggestions by email at [contact@gitbook.com](mailto:contact@gitbook.com).
+Don't hesitate to send your suggestions using [our contact form](https://www.gitbook.com/contact).